 The guide is broken down into easy to use sections which provide useful information and links to pages with more details or direct to attractions and event websites for easy booking.

-So sit back, grab your favourite drink and lets find something new for you to enjoy with or without the kids!
+So sit back, grab your favourite drink and lets find something new for you to enjoy in the capital of Yorkshire, with or without the kids!

 Things to do in York